-April 2016 007-015-050 TDS/high-nitrate groundwater to the Santa Ana River and the Orange County Basin, thus ensuring the protection of downstream beneficial uses and water quality (WEI, 1999).
+quality groundwater, supporting regulatory efforts to improve water quality in the Basin, and the implementation of management activities that will result in the reduced outflow of high-TDS/high-nitrate groundwater to the Santa Ana River and the Orange County Basin, thus ensuring the protection of downstream beneficial uses and water quality (WEI, 1999).

 The 1995 Basin Plan contained restrictions on the use of recycled water for irrigation and groundwater recharge.
-In particular, it contained TDS objectives ranging from 220 to 330 milligrams per liter (mg/L) over most of the Basin.
-The ambient TDS concentrations in the Chino Basin exceeded these objectives, which meant that no assimilative capacity existed for the Basin.
-Therefore, the use of the IEUA's recycled water (which has a TDS concentration of about 530 mg/L) for irrigation and groundwater recharge-one of the key elements of the OBMP Implementation Plan-would require mitigation even though recycled water reuse would not materially impact future TDS concentrations or impair the beneficial uses of Chino Basin groundwater.
+In particular, it contained TDS objectives ranging from 220 to 330 milligrams per liter (mg/L) over a significant portion of the Basin.
+The ambient TDS concentrations in these areas exceeded the objectives, which meant that no assimilative capacity existed for the Basin.
+Therefore, the use of the IEUA's recycled water (which had a TDS concentration of about 490 mg/L at the time) for irrigation and groundwater recharge-one of the key elements of the OBMP Implementation Plan-would require mitigation even though recycled water reuse would not materially impact future TDS concentrations or impair the beneficial uses of Chino Basin groundwater.

-In 1995, in part because of these considerations, the Regional Board initiated a collaborative study with 22 water supply and wastewater agencies, including Watermaster and the IEUA, to devise a new TDS and nitrogen management plan for the Santa Ana Watershed Basin.
+In 1995, in part because of these considerations, the Regional Board initiated a collaborative study with 22 water supply and wastewater agencies, including Watermaster and the IEUA, to devise a new TDS and nitrogen management plan for the Santa Ana Watershed.
 This study culminated in the Regional Board's adoption of a Basin Plan amendment in January 2004 (Regional Board, 2004).
 This amendment included revised groundwater subbasin boundaries, termed "groundwater management zones" (GMZs), revised TDS and nitrate-nitrogen objectives for groundwater, revised TDS and nitrogen wasteload allocations, revised surface water reach designations, and revised TDS and nitrogen objectives and beneficial uses for specific surface waters.
 The technical work supporting the 2004 Basin Plan amendment was directed by the TIN/TDS Task Force and is summarized in TIN/TDS Phase 2A: Tasks 1 through 5, TIN/TDS Study of the Santa Ana Watershed (WEI, 2000).

 The new TDS and nitrate-nitrogen objectives for the GMZs in the Santa Ana Watershed Basin were established to ensure that water quality is maintained pursuant to the State's antidegradation policy (State Board Resolution No. 68-16).
 These objectives were termed "antidegradation" objectives.
-Figure 1-1 shows the antidegradation objectives for the Chino Basin GMZs2.
-Note that the antidegradation TDS objectives across most of the Chino Basin are low (250 to 280 mg/L) and would restrict recycled water reuse and artificial recharge, as well as the recharge of imported water when its TDS concentration is above the objectives, without mitigation.
-Figure 1-2 shows the percent of time that the TDS concentration of State Water Project (SWP) water at Silverwood Lake3 has been less than or equal to the TDS antidegradation objectives based on the observed TDS concentrations over the last 36 years.
-As shown, the TDS concentrations of SWP water exceeded the antidegradation objectives in the Chino-1, -2, and -3 GMZs about 33, 49, and 43 percent of the time, respectively.
+Figure 1-1 shows the antidegradation objectives for the five Chino Basin GMZs2: Chino-1, Chino-2, Chino-3, Chino-East, and Chino-South.
+Note that the antidegradation TDS objectives for Chino-1, Chino-2, and Chino-3 are low (250 to 280 mg/L) and would restrict recycled water reuse and artificial recharge, as well as the recharge of imported water when its TDS concentration is above the objectives, without mitigation.
+Figure 1-2 shows the percent of time that the TDS concentration of State Water Project (SWP) water at Silverwood Lake3 has been less than or equal to the TDS antidegradation objectives for these three GMZs based on the observed TDS concentrations from 1980 through 2016, a period of 37 years.
+The TDS concentrations of SWP water exceeded the antidegradation objectives in the Chino-1, -2, and -3 GMZs about 34, 50, and 44 percent of the time, respectively.